TotoWang-hhh/mktranslate/README.md

 **This part of the document is only for developers!**

-If you want to provide this script to everyone who want to create a translation of your software, you can simply contain MKTranmslate anywhere under your software's directory.
-It is recommanded to also attach this note.
+If you want to provide this script to everyone who want to create a translation of your software, you can simply contain MKTranslate anywhere under your software's directory.
+It is recommanded to also attach this introduction.

 Please obey the rules of the public license.